Think about it: if your favourite herb lady had invented a cure for COVID-19,

 This is unfortunate, because there is clearly a place for traditional medicine in our healthcare toolkit.
-(See Clinical Research of Traditional Chinese Medicine Needs to Develop Its Own System of Core Outcome Sets for an interesting proposal for introducing Core Outcome Sets as an alternative to establishing endpoints that would not typically be acceptable in the design of a clinical trial.
+See, for example, Clinical Research of Traditional Chinese Medicine Needs to Develop Its Own System of Core Outcome Sets.
+This is an interesting proposal for introducing Core Outcome Sets as an alternative to establishing endpoints that would not typically be acceptable in the design of a clinical trial.

 As with any healthcare scare, snake oil sales are going through the roof since COVID-19 hit.
-Everyone and her sister cures or prevents COVID-19, and they’re willing to let you in on the secret; for a price.
+Suddenly, everyone cures or prevents COVID-19, and they’re willing to let you in on the secret; for a price.